Achronite/mqtt-energenie-ener314rt/README.md

 > \^ Do not set *VALVE_STATE* 0='Valve Fully Open' When used with Home Assistant in MQTT Discovery mode as it will interfere with the Climate Control Entity

+#### Climate Mode Mapping

+The Home Assistant climate entity displays two modes for the eTRV:
+- **'off'** mode: VALVE_STATE = 1 (Fully Closed) - valve is forced closed, no heat flows
+- **'heat'** mode: VALVE_STATE = 2 (Normal) - valve controls heat output automatically based on temperature comparison with the HVAC_ACTION sensor

+When VALVE_STATE is 2 (Normal), the valve controls heat output automatically based on temperature control.
+The climate entity provides a simple, user-friendly interface for the common heating use case.

+**Note on 'Fully Open' State:** The eTRV supports a third valve state (VALVE_STATE = 0, Fully Open) which forces the valve fully open for maximum heat flow.
+This state is intentionally NOT exposed through the climate mode selector because it's a manual override that should be explicitly chosen.
+To set the valve to fully open, use the "Valve Fully Open" maintenance button instead.
+This design prevents accidental use of this override mode through the standard thermostat controls.

 ### eTRV LED Indicators

 The eTRV has LED indicators that provide feedback on its operation: